 - a) Perform Mini-Neurologic Assessment (Pulse/Motor/Sensory). - b) Cervical Spine Immobilization - (1) The provider shall determine the appropriate device for use in spinal immobilizing the patient.
-Infant or child car seats may NOT be used as a spine immobilization device for the pediatric patient.
-(NEW '07) - (2) If patient presents with a traumatic mechanism which could cause cervical spine injury and meets ANY of the following criteria, complete Spinal Immobilization (C-spine and back) should occur. - (a) History of Loss of Consciousness (LOC) or Unconscious? - (b) Disoriented or altered LOC? - (c) Suspected use of Drugs or Alcohol? - (d) Midline Cervical Tenderness or Pain? - (e) Focal Neurologic Deficit? - (f) Has a painful distracting injury that could mask cervical pain or injury? - (g) Child less than 8 years of age - (3) If NO to all of the above, transport as appropriate.
+Infant or child car seats may NOT be used as a spine immobilization device for the pediatric patient. - (2) If patient presents with a traumatic mechanism which could cause cervical spine injury and meets ANY of the following criteria, complete Spinal Immobilization (C-spine and back maintaining neutral alignment and padding when appropriate) should occur.
+(NEW '08) - (a) History of Loss of Consciousness (LOC) or Unconscious? - (b) Disoriented or altered LOC? - (c) Suspected use of Drugs or Alcohol? - (d) Midline Cervical Tenderness or Pain? - (e) Focal Neurologic Deficit? - (f) Has a painful distracting injury that could mask cervical pain or injury? - (g) Child less than 8 years of age - (3) If NO to all of the above, transport as appropriate.